appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **onSubmit**   | Sets an action to take place when the user clicks the Submit button on this form. |

+## Troubleshooting

 Here are some common errors that you may see when using the JSON Form widget:

 * [Source data exceeds 50 fields](/help-and-support/troubleshooting-guide/widget-errors#source-data-exceeds-50-fields)

 If you run into any other issues while working with the widget, check out the guide on [widget errors guide](/help-and-support/troubleshooting-guide/widget-errors).
-If the guide doesn't cover your issue, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a> available on this page.
+If the guide doesn't cover your issue, reach out to the <a href="#!" onclick="Intercom('show')">support team</a>.